The Ultimate Guide to Candidate Experience

 These metrics are divided into the subcategories: time- and quality-related.

 1. We all know that applications should be short and simple.
 Therefore it’s essential to calculate application time.
 To do so, you can try and apply for one of your job vacancies.
 This will let you understand how long it takes for a candidate to do the same.
 Your vacancies might be too complex and annoy the candidates to the point that they give up on their application.
 Often you see vacancies for which the candidates have to upload their CV and then answer questions that could be answered by the CV itself.
-For benchmarking purposes, the article 8 Recruiting Metrics You Should Be Tracking in 2019 states that your average job application takes about 30 minutes to complete.
+For benchmarking purposes, the article 8 Recruiting Metrics You Should Be Tracking states that your average job application takes about 30 minutes to complete.

 2. The metric time to hire helps the recruiters understand how long the whole process takes, from the very start until the contract is signed.
 Although it is crucial to calculate time to hire, it might turn out to be a bit broad.
 Calculating your time to hire relative to different categories of candidates, such as “candidates who applied online” or “employee referrals”, might help you understand which are the problematic areas in your performance.
 Ignoring time to hire might mean that your overall process is too convoluted.
 Were you to segment your candidates and learn that your “candidates who applied online” category has to wait for a long time in between their application and their contract signature, this would be a red flag to act upon.
 Ignoring this would mean losing job applicants.
 As stated in the report How Long Does it Take to Hire?
 Interview Duration in 25 Countries, the average length of a job interview process in 2017 was of 23.7 days.